StonerYan/us-precip-concentrate-wq/README.md

 Code and selected regression tables for a paired chemistry–discharge analysis of the continental United States.

 Holding annual precipitation fixed, the daily Gini index of precipitation (GP) is entered as a year-scale timing term.
 The estimator is site and year two-way fixed effects with standard errors clustered by site.
-Approximate load is median concentration times runoff (\(C \times R\)), not a flux reconstruction.
+Approximate load is median concentration times runoff (C × R), not a flux reconstruction.

 ## What is in this repository